 Overview

-Through the creation of an easy-to-use website, mobile app and active engagement of community partners, the Partnership for a Healthier JC will increase awareness of resources, increase use of primary care physicians and improve integration of mental health services within primary care for residents of Jersey City.
+Through the creation of an easy-to-use website, mobile app, and active engagement of community partners, the Partnership for a Healthier JC will increase awareness of resources, increase the use of primary care physicians, and improve the integration of mental health services within primary care for residents of Jersey City.

 ACTION STEP 1

-Residents will have access to information about local events and resources available to them in a wide array of areas that affect health.
-Provide Suicide Prevention & Intervention Training to Providers
+Improve access and delivery of information about local events and resources available to residents in a wide array of areas that affect our health.

 Success indicator